 Before the MAC, Sean had a job on the institutional paint crew, worked his way up to the position of Lead Painter and became proficient in the skills and knowledge needed to paint large walls, doors, and trim as well as train and oversee other painters.
 As he worked on this job he would write me about learning, and the skills he was mastering; he was truly proud of his work.
 Sean earned a certificate for his on-the-job work training with the Institutional Paint crew.
 He completed 2,116 hours work experience.

-Sean has been taking college classes, so far he has taken Food and Nutrition, Philosophy, Writing and Rhetoric, Introduction to Law Enforcement, Political Science (twice), English Literature, and Spanish.
+Sean has been taking college classes, so far he has taken Food and Nutrition, Philosophy, Writing and Rhetoric, Introduction to Law Enforcement, Political Science (twice), English Literature, American Government and Spanish.
 He has gotten an A grade in every class.
 He is proud of his good grades and sends me copies of his work, especially his writing, some of which has been posted here in the past.
 While he was in Calipatria Prison he tutored 12 inmates who earned their GEDs, plus countless other inmates who showed great improvement in their educational studies.

 Sean also recently graduated from the Building Resilience course which was a cognitive therapy group exploring past trauma and how to address the affects going forward.
 The program, created by Dr. S. Covington PhD and Roberto A. Rodriguez MA, addresses thinking, feeling, and acting, feelings of guilt, shame or anger, and healthy relationships.